nathanwooten/Templater/README.md

 <h1>Hello World</h1>

 This is a hello world document.
-The date is 2/11/2023
+The date is: 2/11/2023